absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

 ## Fast Inverse Square Root
 Previously, I wrote that you should never do bitwise operations on floating point numbers.
-Well, now we're gonna look at a, if not the most, famous black magic methods directly manipulating the bits of a floating point number.
+Well, now we're gonna look at a, if not the most, famous black magic method directly manipulating the bits of a floating point number.
 This method comes from computer graphics where the normalization of vectors (changing their magnitudes to 1), is constantly used to ensure that the directions are correct.
 To do this you divide each element of the vector by the length.
 To find this length we need the square root of the sum of each element squared.
 The square root is quite expensive to compute and as you may recall, multiplication is much faster than division.
-In most graphics, the loss of precision in multiplying by the inverse value instead of division by the value, is acceptable.
+In most computer graphics, the loss of precision in multiplying by the inverse value instead of division by the value, is acceptable.
 And thus if we could find the inverse square root of the sum of squared elements, it would be faster.